Before you start

 - No screenshots available for UI steps → abstract keyframed shapes + kinetic type; tell the user real screenshots would upgrade specific scenes and which ones.

-split_clip) and spread the reveals rather than speeding the voice.
+- Voiceover pacing collides with a dense scene → split the clip and spread the reveals rather than speeding the voice.